yohaglooko/cookiecutter-python-package/README.rst

 See https://github.com/audreyr/cookiecutter for instructions for using Cookiecutter.

+The new project will be configured with the following by default:

 * Free software: MIT license
 * Vanilla testing setup with `unittest` and `python setup.py test`
 * Travis-CI_: Ready for Travis Continuous Integration testing